Grafrajohn/GrahamArt/_posts/2021-02-26-a-definition-of-art-as-a-sign-language-between-hearts.md

 * we all know art when we see it
 * art works quite well without a definition

-In its way this view is quite fun but I and a lot of other people find it troubling.
-After all if we all now art when we see it then surely it must be possible to define it.
+In its way this view is quite fun but a lot of people find it troubling.
+Surely if we all know art when we see it then surely it must be possible to define it.

-I thought about this and it seems to me that trying to define art through its end result may indeed be impossible, especially nowadays where even artists cannot agree on what art actually is.
+I thought about this and it seems that trying to define art through its end result may indeed be impossible, especially nowadays where even artists cannot agree on what art actually is.

 So how about defining art as a means of communication, and everything that is the result of this mode of communication is art.
-Let me explain further.
+Let's explain this further.